The Public Competition Enforcement Review: Argentina

 i Prioritisation and resource allocation of enforcement authorities

-The Antitrust Law provides the Antitrust Commission with several standard enforcement powers, such as:
+The Antitrust Law provides the ANAC with several standard enforcement powers, such as:

 - the ability to summon witnesses for hearings;